AuReMe/metage2metabo/docs/tutorial.rst

     .. code::

         ######### Running individual metabolic scopes #########
-        Individual scopes for all metabolic networks available in output_directory/indiv_scopes/indiv_scopes.json 17 metabolic models considered.
+        Individual scopes for all metabolic networks available in output_directory//indiv_scopes/indiv_scopes.json 17 metabolic models considered.

+        135 metabolites in core reachable by all organisms (intersection)

+        ...

-        135 metabolites in core reachable by all organisms (intersection) 625 metabolites reachable by individual organisms altogether (union), among which 93 seeds (growth medium) max metabolites in scope 477
+        625 metabolites reachable by individual organisms altogether (union), among which 93 seeds (growth medium)

+        ...

+        intersection of scope 135
+        union of scope 625
+        max metabolites in scope 477
         min metabolites in scope 195
-        average number of metabolites in scope 308.71 (±82.59)
+        average number of metabolites in scope 308.71 (+/- 82.59)
+        Analysis of functional redundancy (producers of all metabolites) is computed as a dictionary in output_directory//indiv_scopes/rev_iscope.json and as a matrix in output_directory//indiv_scopes/rev_iscope.tsv.
+        --- Indiv scopes runtime 9.07 seconds ---

+        --- Total runtime 9.08 seconds ---
+        --- Logs written in output_directory//m2m_iscope.log ---

     These results mean that 135 metabolites can be reached by all organisms.
 When gathering reachable metabolites for all organisms, the union consists of 625 metabolites (including the seeds).
 Finally metrics show the min, max and average number of compounds in all scopes
 * files outputs